SBU-CS-Mag/Pardazeh-18-3-Stego/README.md

 ```
 * Pillow: A Python Imaging Library that adds image processing capabilities.
 * NumPy: A library for numerical computing in Python, useful for handling arrays.
+*
+With your environment ready, you can start exploring the provided images and get ready to extract the hidden treasure!

+## Your Mission
+Now for the exciting part!
+Your mission, should you choose to accept it, is to analyze the `chall.py` code, figure out how to extract the hidden image and reverse the process!

+Imagine what could be hiding in that stego image!
+Maybe it’s a hidden message or a delightful illustration waiting to be revealed.
+The possibilities are endless!